Lehigraphy/concordat/Fever.md

 _An anvil, polished smooth by endless use, stamping the same shape again and again._

 Kera, etched in iron.
-Three columns of three hundred men, kneeling, heads bowed, lips moving in silent prayer.
+Three columns of three hundred men, standing, heads bowed, lips moving silently.
+A bell tolled.
 Behemoths of cold steel and burnt clay, carrying the foundries into the dark between the stars.

 Keeping the furnace lit.